Galilee, Israel © Itamar Grinberg

 - Head out to the Judean Desert, and be inspired by the mountain-top fortress of Masada.

 - Even for the non-religious, the Church of the Holy Sepulchre is a must-see tourist attraction in Israel.

 - Jerusalem's sobering Yad VaShem Holocaust Memorial provides a vital memorial to the six million Jews killed during World War II.

 - Make the trip to Beit She'an National Park to see the ancient ruins of a Roman theatre and Byzantine bath house.

 Read more about Israel Attractions.

 What to do in Israel

--Take a trip to the Dead Sea, lie back in the water, and float effortlessly while staring up at a flawless blue sky.
+- Take a trip to the Dead Sea, lie back in the water, and float effortlessly below a flawless blue sky.